Miss Jennifer O’Neill

 Miss O’Neill was awarded both the British and the European hand diplomas following the hand fellowship at QVH.

-After becoming a consultant in 2015, Miss O’Neill worked as a hand and skin cancer specialist Locum Consultant at Wexham Park Hospital prior to taking up her current role at QVH.
-Miss O’Neill is the lead plastic surgeon for West Kent Dermatology.
+After becoming a consultant in 2015, Miss O’Neill worked as a hand and skin cancer specialist Locum Consultant at Wexham Park Hospital prior to taking up her current role on the skin cancere at QVH.

 Miss O’Neill is a fully qualified plastic, reconstructive and aesthetic surgeon.
 She has been awarded the intercollegiate fellowship in plastic surgery and is a Fellow of the Royal College of Surgeons of England (FRCS Plast).
 She is on the GMC’s specialist register for plastic surgery and is a member of the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS).